gabserna/gabserna/README.md

-# I'm Gabe Serna 👋🏽
+# Hey there!
+I'm Gabe Serna 👋🏽
-## &nbsp; a Web Developer from Cancun, MX 🌴🌊, I love about creating digital experiences, open to continuous learning always!.
+## &nbsp; a Web Developer from Cancun, MX 🌴🌊, I love creating web content, open to continuous learning all the time!.
 <br>

 - Check out my [myPortfolio](https://gabserna.github.io/myportfolio) to learn more about my skills.